Most interesting landmarks of Andorra

-Described wonders of Andorra
+Described landmarks of Andorra

 Andorra is very small country high up in Pyrenees.
 Most of its numerous visitors see here urbanized areas and touristy places but in Andorra one can find also quite a bit of wilderness and traditional landscape.